The BR program rewards businesses that have a good claims history with discounts up to 10% on their basic vehicle insurance.

 BR program changes

-Effective May 1, 2016 the follow changes will be made in an effort to ensure our programs continue to be effective for our customers, SGI conducted a review of the BR program.
-Based on the analysis and feedback we received, the following changes are being made:
+Effective May 1, 2016 the following changes were made in an effort to ensure our programs continue to be effective for our customers :

 BR scale comparison

 New BR scale highlights: